thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 - `http.createServer()`
 - `server.listen()`

 In Node.js, most built-in functions are organized into modules.
 A **module** is a collection of functions that can be imported into a file using the `require()` function.
-For example, the `fs` module is one of the most popular ones because it provides developers the ability to access and modify the filesystem.
+For example, the `fs` module is one of the most popular modules because it allows JavaScript programs the ability to access and modify the filesystem.

 Create a `readPaths.js` file somewhere and type in the following code.

-**NOTE:** There's no need to wrap JavaScript in an IIFE as each file has its own scope when executed by Node.js.
+**NOTE:** There's no need to wrap the code in an IIFE as each file has its own scope when executed by Node.js.

 ```javascript
 'use strict';